 There is good evidence that there is no comparative difference between omeprazole, lansoprazole, pantoprazole, and rabeprazole for healing of esophagitis or relief of GERD symptoms.
-Twelve head-to-head trials, 21 trials of these PPIs versus an H2-RA, and a good quality systematic review have found these four PPIs to be equally effective.
-The evidence for the effectiveness of esomeprazole is fair.
-Two trials found esomeprazole 40mg to be more effective than omeprazole 20mg.
+Twelve head-to-head trials, 20 trials of these PPIs versus an H2-RA, and three systematic reviews found these four PPIs to be equally effective.
+The evidence that esomeprazole is more effective than the other PPIs for healing and symptoms is mixed.
+Two trials reported esomeprazole 40mg to be more effective than omeprazole 20mg for esophagitis healing at 4 and 8 weeks.
 The justification for using esomeprazole 40mg rather than 20mg in these studies is that these are the FDA approved doses, not necessarily equivalent doses.
+One of these also found esomeprazole 20 mg better than omeprazole 20 mg at healing at 8 weeks (absolute risk difference 3%), but no difference at 4 weeks in healing or resolution of heartburn.
 There are no head-to-head comparisons of omeprazole 40mg versus esomeprazole 40mg.
-Another study found esomeprazole 40mg had higher healing rates than lansoprazole 30mg when results were presented by life-table analysis or adjusted for severity at baseline.
-While the differences reported are statistically significant, they appear to be relatively small.
+One study found esomeprazole 40mg had higher healing rates than lansoprazole 30mg when results were presented by life-table analysis or adjusted for severity at baseline.
 The absolute risk difference in healing at 8 weeks was 3.8% by life-table analysis and 3.2% by adjusted crude rate analysis (NNT 26 and 29).
-The absolute risk difference in proportion with resolution of heartburn symptoms at 4 weeks was 2.7% (NNT 37).
+The absolute risk difference in resolution of heartburn symptoms at 4 weeks was 2.7% (NNT 37).
+A second study of lansoprazole 30 mg versus esomeprazole 40 mg found them to be equivalent in healing and symptom relief.
 Because the esomeprazole studies use different methods of reporting and analyzing data, it is difficult to compare the results to results from other studies of PPIs for esophagitis.